OctopusDeploy/blog/blog/2022-01/jenkins-dynamic-build-agents/index.md

 ---
-title: Use dynamic build agents to automate scaling in Jenkins
+title: Using dynamic build agents to automate scaling in Jenkins
 description: With some setup, Jenkins can automatically react to your processing needs, creating extra nodes to manage processes.
 This post explains 2 setup methods.
 author: andrew.corrigan@octopus.com
 visibility: private
-published: 3020-01-01-1400
+published: 2022-01-24-1400
 metaImage:
 bannerImage:
 bannerImageAlt: 125 characters max, describes image to people unable to see it.
 isFeatured: false
 tags:
   - DevOps
+  - CI Series
   - Continuous Integration
   - Jenkins
   - Testing